gorilainvest/gorila-ui-components/guides/contributing.md

 The **header** is mandatory and the **scope** of the header is optional.

 Any line of the commit message cannot be longer 100 characters!
-This allows the message to be easier to read on Bitbucket as well as in various git tools.
+This allows the message to be easier

+to read on Github as well as in various git tools.

 ### Revert
 If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of